audunhalland/audunhalland.github.io/content/blog/how-to-write-a-type-level-mock-library-in-rust.md

 Ultimately, there is only one possibility: All the traits need to be implemented by _the same type_!

 This challenge first appeared while I experimented with [entrait](https://docs.rs/entrait/latest/entrait/), which is entirely made up of a trait graph.
-I quickly hit a road block when trying to use `mockall` as a test tool, because it uses one type per trait.
+I quickly hit a road block when trying to use `mockall` as a test tool, because it uses one type per mocked trait.
 The next sections are modelled as a walkthrough on how a universal Unimock-like mocker can be (and is!) implemented, and some of the design challenges are discussed.

 By _"type-level" mocker_, I mean a library that relies more on generics, traits and bounds than lots of macro-generated custom code blocks.
-Unimock, although it comes with a fairly complex procedural macro for trait parsing, is a type-level mocker.
+Unimock, although it comes with a fairly complex procedural macro that does trait parsing and analysis, is a type-level mocker.
 The macro's job is to figure out what types to define!

-## Implementing a simple mocker
+## Implementing a simple mocker from scratch
 Let's start with a simple trait.

 ```rust